 - (a) Salary.
-Commencing July 1, 2011 and during the term of this Agreement, BioTime shall pay to the Executive an annual salary of two hundred ten thousand dollars (\$210,000) the ("Annual Salary").
-The Annual Salary shall be in lieu of the Annual Salary from OrthoCyte under the Original Employment Agreement and Executive agrees to look solely to BioTime for such compensation commencing on and after July 1, 2011.
+During the term of this Agreement, BioTime shall pay to the Executive an annual salary of Three Hundred Twenty-Four Thousand Dollars (\$324,000) the ("Annual Salary").
 Executive's salary shall be paid in equal semi-monthly installments, consistent with BioTime's regular salary payment practices.
 Executive's salary may be increased from time-to-time by BioTime without affecting this Agreement. - (b) Bonus.
-Executive shall be eligible for an annual bonus, as may be approved by the Board of Directors in its discretion, based on Executive's performance and achievement of goals or milestones set by the Board of Directors.
-Executive agrees that the Board of Directors of BioTime may follow the recommendations of the Compensation Committee of the board of directors of BioTime's parent company in determining whether to a award bonus or to establish performance goals or milestones - (c) Expense Reimbursements.
-BioTime or a Related Company shall reimburse Executive for reasonable commute, travel, and other business expenses incurred by Executive in the performance of his duties hereunder, subject to BioTime's (or a Related Company's) policies and procedures in effect from time to time, and provided that Executive submits supporting vouchers.
-BioTime shall also provide the Executive with a monthly housing allowance of two thousand dollars (\$2,000) through March 20, 2012.
-BioTime will review Executive's housing allowance after March 20, 2012 but will not be obligated to extend the allowance.
+In addition to his Salary, Executive shall be eligible for an annual bonus, up to an amount that does not exceed 30% of his Annual Salary, as may be approved by the Board of Directors in its discretion based on Executive's performance and achievement of goals or milestones set by the Board of Directors.
+Executive agrees that the Board of Directors of BioTime may follow the recommendations of its Compensation Committee in determining the amount of the award bonus and in establishing the performance goals or milestones as a basis for the award bonus.
+To the extent possible, such criteria shall be established, as to each fiscal year, prior to the end of the first month of such fiscal year.
+As an example, such performance criteria may be comprised of several designated performance goals and one or more performance targets in each goal.